Supervision and Inspection Office of the General Office of the Chinese Communist Party

-The Supervision and Inspection Office of the General Office of the Central Committeee of the Chinese Communist Party is an internal agency of the General Office of the Chinese Communist Party, responsible for supervision and inspection work.
+The Supervision and Inspection Office of the General Office of the Central Committee of the Chinese Communist Party is an internal agency of the General Office of the Chinese Communist Party, responsible for supervision and inspection work.

 History

 The Secretariat of the General Office of the CCP Central Committee originally had the Secretariat Supervision and Inspection Division, which was later changed to the Secretariat Supervision and Inspection Office.
 It was later separated from the Secretariat and upgraded to the Supervision and Inspection Office of the General Office.